Get Involved

 Each half term at The Engine Room we aim to provide a drop in creative activity for all ages.
 We also work in partnership with other venues such as the brilliant ArtBank in Shepton Mallet to take these across the county.
 Subscribe to our ebulletin to find out dates and times.
 This year we are planning the following:

-February - Glow Play: Fun, free Neon activities to light up those grey February days.
+February 2026 - Glow and Tell: Use UV pens and paint to create a new piece of art by adding hidden layers.s to light up those grey February days.
 In partnership with the Bridgwater Cultural Partners and supported by Bridgwater Town Council.

 Disability Advisory Panel